merkle-open/generator-nitro/packages/generator-nitro/readme.md

 Before using, you need of course [node](https://nodejs.org/) installed.
-Nitro and the Nitro generator are tested with the current ["Active" LTS version](https://github.com/nodejs/Release#release-schedule) and with the LTS maintenance versions (release 16.x and 14.x).
+Nitro and the Nitro generator are tested with the current ["Active" LTS version](https://github.com/nodejs/Release#release-schedule) and with the LTS maintenance versions.

 ### Create a new project